 “I’m sorry that I made the bet, I must get out…CARMUS!!!!!!!” he shouts for his life now.

 “You win the wager, I admit I’ve lost” He is startled we see the door creaking open slowly.
-Walking through the door a Theremin plays, Alan looks all around the empty room.
+Walking through the door a Theremin plays, and Alan looks all around the empty room.
 Filled with books, a skull lit candles, but no sign of Carmus.
-Alan turns suddenly, we see Carmus enter wearing a black hat and holding a lit candelabra, Alan calls to him but he seems not to be aware of his presence.
+Alan turns suddenly, and we see Carmus enter wearing a black hat and holding a lit candelabra, Alan calls to him but he seems not to be aware of his presence.
 We are now seeing Carmus’s destiny reenacted.

 Carmus walks about the castle with the lit candles as we hear a constant creaking back and forth like a rusty gate swinging.
 Now we see that it is a door opening and closing itself.
-Carmus grabs it and begins to walk down a darkened stairs.
+Carmus grabs it and begins to walk down darkened stairs.
 A stone pillar obstructs our view.
 We’ve not seen this part of the castle before.
 Slowly he descends into the cavernous space below.
 In the darkness with only his candles lit.
 He enters through another creaky wooden door and the Theremin warbles again.